pick-up-a-drop-of-water/Machine-Learning-Notes/README.md

-# some of most important concepts in Machine Learning
+# :dart:some of most important concepts in Machine Learning:book:

 **1. How would you define Machine Learning?**